DataMa-Solutions/docs/pivot/web_application/dashboard/sankey.md

 ![inter_detailed](images/inter_detailed.png)

 ?> The **« % Distrib »** option makes appear the segments on the right of the window all at the same size.
 This help to compare segment between each other.

+## Sankey contigency table

+This table represents the detailed value of the Sankey graph.
+It's the link between the two dimensions you've selected in the right menu